19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (b) is to be tried in a District Court.

-(2) The criminal case disclosure procedures shall not apply if the accused, on or before the date of the first criminal case disclosure conference fixed by a court under section 161(1), or such other date to which the first criminal case disclosure conference is adjourned under section 238, informs the court that he does not wish to have the criminal case disclosure procedures apply.
+(2) The criminal case disclosure procedures shall not apply if the defence, on or before the date of the first criminal case disclosure conference fixed by a court under section 161(1), or such other date to which the first criminal case disclosure conference is adjourned under section 238, informs the court that the accused does not wish to have the criminal case disclosure procedures apply.

+[Act 19 of 2018 wef 17/09/2018]

 (3) For any offence other than an offence referred to in subsection (1), the criminal case disclosure procedures shall not apply unless all parties consent to have the procedures apply.